warmist/scripts/docs/light-aquifers-only.rst

 -----------------

-When run pre-embark, this script changes the drainage of all world tiles that would generate heavy aquifers into a value that results in Light aquifers instead, based on logic revealed by ToadyOne in a FotF answer: http://www.bay12forums.com/smf/index.php?topic=169696.msg8099138#msg8099138
+When run pre-embark, this script changes the drainage of all world tiles that would generate heavy aquifers into a value that results in light aquifers instead, based on logic revealed by ToadyOne in a FotF answer: http://www.bay12forums.com/smf/index.php?topic=169696.msg8099138#msg8099138